QSchulz/BluetoothCommunicationAndroid-PC/README.md

 + 2 Android devices
 + 2 PC on GNU/Linux
++ 1 PC on GNU/Linux and 1 Android device

 ####Known bugs:
 * 2+ servers can be launched on the same device with the same UUID.